-The TPS54340-Q1 device is a 42-V, 3.5-A, stepdown regulator with an integrated high-side MOSFET.
-The device survives load-dump pulses up to 45 V per ISO 7637.
-Current-mode control provides simple external compensation and flexible component selection.
-A low-ripple pulse-skip mode reduces the no-load supply current to 146 μA.
-Shutdown supply current is reduced to 1 μA when the enable pin is pulled low.
+The TPS54340 is a 42 V, 3.5 A, step down regulator with an integrated high side MOSFET.
+The device survives load dump pulses up to 45 V per ISO 7637.
+Current mode control provides simple external compensation and flexible component selection.
+A low ripple pulse skip mode reduces the no load supply current to 146 μA.
+Shutdown supply current is reduced to 1 μ A when the enable pin is pulled low.

-Undervoltage lockout is internally set at 4.3 V but can be increased using an external resistor divider at the enable pin.
-The output voltage start-up ramp is internally controlled to provide a controlled start-up and eliminate overshoot.
+Undervoltage lockout is internally set at 4.3 V but can be increased using the enable pin.
+The output voltage start up ramp is internally controlled to provide a controlled start up and eliminate overshoot.

-A wide adjustable frequency range allows for optimization of either efficiency or external component size.
+A wide switching frequency range allows either efficiency or external component size to be optimized.
 Frequency foldback and thermal shutdown protects internal and external components during an overload condition.

-The TPS54340-Q1 device is available in an 8-pin thermally-enhanced HSOIC PowerPAD package.
+The TPS54340 is available in an 8-terminal thermally enhanced HSOP PowerPAD[TM] package.

-Device Information(1)
+Device Information